tinmarino/inmembin/README.md

 140737351076242

 # TODO <a name="todo"></a>

+* [ ] Investigate the stack hooking, remembers that the stack goes down when calling, so look values up to hook return

 * [X] Remove the hardcoded setarch
 * [X] Compatible with Alpine (the linker has other instruction <= DONE with read_mem using xxd for now)